ashwinrmcf/TaskManagerMA/README.md

 This project was completed as part of a formal research internship at IIT Indore.
 I would like to thank my mentors and the department for their guidance in exploring the complexities of Malware Reverse Engineering and System Security.

 👨‍💻 Author
-Ashwin Research Intern, IIT GitHub Profile | LinkedIn
+Ashwin Soni, Research Intern, IIT Indore.